phnx-im/docs/src/spec/delivery_service.md

 #### Future work: Batch remove proposals

 With multiple individual proposals all parties have to verify multiple signatures.
 Ideally, it would be possible to batch remove proposals such that multiple clients can be removed with one proposal.
+This would require a custom proposal type on the level of MLS.

 ### Send application message